Gathering Dreams

 Now you can have your coffee and drink it, too.
 Many coffee shops give customers who bring their own mugs discounts due to saving money on disposable cups.

-Plus, you are also saving the environment too!
 Did you know disposable coffee cups are not recyclable?
 What doesn’t help is the mixture of paper and plastic in their inner lining, designed to make them both heat and leakproof.
 This means that over 99.75% aren’t recycled.

 Invest in a travel mug and start packing your own today.